ooroor/hellostrangeworld/readme.md

 ### Inspirations
 - Simplicity
-- Testability
+- Write highly testable classes
 - High coverage
 - Not using overkill technologies and frameworks
 - Decoupling
 - No superfluous, silly or evident commenting
 - Self explanatory code, using descriptive and precise words for method names, variables etc..
 - Kill checked exceptions as fast as they are caught, don't rethrow them.
-- Use return codes instead of exceptions to communicate flow variations, including errors
+- When relevant and possible, prefer return codes to exceptions to communicate exceptional flow between classes

+### How to use
+- This is NOT a library
+- This is NOT a framework
+- This is NOT a utility repo
+- This does not solve any business problems for you
+- It is meant as an offer from which you can pick the most appropriate module(s) and code from a working full-fled three layer microservice-based app with a business logic as simple as you can imagine
+- It covers many of the technologies often called upon in such an environment, like e.g. REST, json, resilience, swagger, database, ...

 ### Tools and technologies used so far
 - Maven/surefire/site reporting
-- Three layers: Frontend, immediate backend and downstream far backend
+- Three layers: Frontend, backend and downstream far backend

 #### Summary over technologies/designs so far